Foundation Diet and Health

 The positive effect of inulin on the human organism has been proven by clinical studies.
 The results show that Jerusalem artichoke lowers plasma glucose, total cholesterol and triglyceride levels.
 In addition to its prebiotic properties, Jerusalem artichoke can lower the intestinal pH value (in the gastrointestinal tract), which leads to a higher bioavailability of calcium, iron and magnesium.
 20

-Jerusalem artichoke also contains salicylic acid, 1,27 which is also known as the active ingredient in aspirin.
-In folk medicine, Jerusalem artichoke is used as a painkiller.
-11
+Furthermore, Jerusalem artichoke contains salicylic acid, 1,27 which is known as the active ingredient in aspirin.

 Dangers - Intolerances - Side effects